tagnullde/website/content/docs/HTB Writeups/onetwoseven/index.md

 First because I want to try it myself.
 Second because my VPN-IP changed, so my "backdoored nano package" wasn't working anymore.
 I couldn't be bothered to go through the process of getting the signatures and hashes right again.
 It obviously has NOTHING to do with crappy note-taking for this part.....

-If you would like to roll your own repo for this, you could watch watch ippsec's video.
+If you would like to roll your own repo for this, you could watch ippsec's video.

 {{< youtube EXuEDHFjS9E >}}